ika-rwth-aachen/RoadGeneration/docs/inputdoc.rst

 ConnectingRoad
 ''''''''''''''

 A connecting Road is used to represent a single street.
-The two types i.e 'access' and 'main' roads are used to select different presets for the road's characteristics.
-If used in junctions there are other minor .
+Two types (i.e 'access' and 'main') of roads can be used to select different presets for the road's characteristics.

 .. figure:: _static/connectingroad.svg
    :width: 45%